 Or, as mentioned above, the Obama campaign used a number sequence of 62262 because it spells out Obama on a telephone dial pad.
 Like vanity license plates, the vanity short codes promote a brand.

-Some SMS software providers own specific short codes.
-They lease the codes to many businesses, companies, and organizations on a shared basis.
-This greatly reduces the costs per user.
+You may have heard of the term shared short codes.
+This is the process of SMS software providers who owns specific short codes, and lease the short codes to many businesses, companies, and organizations on a shared basis.

-For example, the software provider owns the short code 212121 and leases the number to two businesses.
+For example, the SMS software provider owns the short code 212121 and leases the number to two businesses.
 One sells automobile tires and the other offers auto lubrication services.
-They use their unique keywords with the same short code like “LUBE” and “TIRES”.
+They use their unique keywords like "LUBE" and "TIRES" with the same short code 212121.